MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

 ---
-title: How to use the Spring Boot Starter for Azure Service Bus JMS
+title: Use JMS in Spring to access Azure Service Bus
 description: This article demonstrates how to use the Spring JMS Starter to send messages to and receive messages from Azure Service Bus.
 manager: kyliel
 author: KarlErickson